 Before running tests, a target platform must be configured in the MicroEJ workspace.
-The following steps assume that a platform has been previously imported into the MicroEJ Platform repository.
+The following steps assume that a platform has been previously imported into the MicroEJ Platform repository (or available in the Workspace).

-Go to Window > Preferences > MicroEJ > Platforms and select the desired platform on which to run the tests.
+Go to Window > Preferences > MicroEJ > Platforms (or Platforms in workspace ) and select the desired platform on which to run the tests.